Sandhya-byte/the-content-startup/site/content/_index.md

 blurb:
   heading: Why us?
   text: >-
-    Finding the right words is a job half well-done.
+    Finding the right words is a job half done.
 We aid in finding those words, punctuations, sentences, and phrases that reflect your mission and vision of your venture.
 So, a happy welcome to
                                              The ContentStartup.com
 intro:
   heading: What we offer